Logo Icon

 Ingredients

-Section 138 of the Negotiable Instruments Act, 1881 contains the following ingredients-
+Section 138 of the Negotiable Instruments Act, of 1881 contains the following ingredients-

-1. The cheque has to be drawn by the accused on a bank account which is maintained by him with a particular banker in a bank;
+1. The cheque has to be drawn by the accused on a bank account which he maintains with a particular banker in a bank;

 2. The amount of money mentioned in the cheque is for discharging the liability either wholly or partially; and

 3. The cheque is dishonoured which means it is returned unpaid due to insufficient funds or is returned because the amount contained in the cheque exceeds the arrangement made with the bank.
-The offence is said to be committed at the exact moment the cheque is returned unpaid to the holder or drawer of the cheque.
+The offence is said to be committed when the cheque is returned unpaid to the holder or drawer of the cheque.

 The exceptions to this provision are as follows:

-• The payee, in the normal course of payment, has issued a written demand for the money within fifteen days of being informed by the bank of the cheque's return as unpaid.
+• The payee, in the normal course of payment, issued a written demand for the money within fifteen days of being informed by the bank that the cheque had returned as unpaid.

-If the drawer of the cheque fails to make the payment to the payee or the designated recipient within fifteen days of receiving the notice.
+If the cheque drawer fails to pay the payee or the designated recipient within fifteen days of receiving the notice.

-Get details: Study plan for Judiciary preparation 2023
+Get details: Study plan for Judiciary Preparation 2024

 Important cases:

 1. ICDS Ltd. v.
-Beena Shabeer (2002) 6 SCC 426: This case provided clarification on the terms 'any cheque' and 'other liability.'
-The court ruled that according to the provisions outlined in Section 138 of the Negotiable Instruments Act, 1881, if a person issues a cheque to settle any liability, even if the liability was incurred by a different individual, the person who draws the cheque can be prosecuted in the event the cheque is dishonored.
+Beena Shabeer (2002) 6 SCC 426: This case provided clarification on the terms' any cheque' and' other liability.'
+The court ruled that according to the provisions outlined in Section 138 of the Negotiable Instruments Act of 1881, if a person issues a cheque to settle any liability, even if a different individual incurred the liability, the person who draws the cheque can be prosecuted in the event the cheque is dishonoured.

 2. MSR Leathers v.
-S. Palaniappan (2013) 1 SCC 177: In this case, it was established that the dishonor of a negotiable instrument, whether on its second presentation or any subsequent presentation, constitutes dishonor within the scope of Section 138 of the Negotiable Instruments Act, 1881.
+S. Palaniappan (2013) 1 SCC 177: In this case, it was established that the dishonour of a negotiable instrument, whether on its second presentation or any subsequent presentation, constitutes dishonour within the scope of Section 138 of the Negotiable Instruments Act, 1881.

-Section 139 of the Negotiable Instruments Act, 1881, establishes a legal presumption in favor of the holder of a dishonored cheque.
+Section 139 of the Negotiable Instruments Act of 1881 establishes a legal presumption in favour of the holder of a dishonoured cheque.
 This section pertains to the liability of an individual who issues a cheque that subsequently bounces.

-According to this provision, the person who issued the cheque is presumed to be in violation of the law until they can prove their innocence.
-It is presumed under this section that a presented cheque is meant to either partially or fully discharge a debt or liability.
+According to this provision, the person who issued the cheque is presumed to violate the law until they can prove their innocence.
+Under this section, a presented cheque is presumed to either partially or fully discharge a debt or liability.

 The person accused of this offense cannot evade liability simply by claiming that the cheque was provided as security.
 When the presumption of liability is challenged and disproved, the burden of proof shifts from the accused to the complainant.
 In such cases, the complainant must demonstrate that the cheque was indeed issued to settle a debt.